Publications/Forthcoming Papers:

 Media Coverage: Bloomberg, Financial Times

-Abstract: Private debt funds are the fastest growing segment of the private capital market.
-We evaluate their risk-adjusted returns, applying a cash-flow based method to form a replicating portfolio that mimics their risk profiles.
-Using both equity and debt benchmarks to measure risk, a typical private debt fund produces an insignificant abnormal return to its investors.
-However, gross-of-fee abnormal returns are positive, and using only debt benchmarks also leads to positive abnormal returns as funds contain equity risks.
-The rates at which private debt funds lend appear to be high enough to offset the funds’ fees and risks, but not high enough to exceed both their fees and investors’ risk-adjusted rates of return.
+Abstract: Private debt funds are the fastest-growing segment of the private capital market.
+We eval- uate their risk-adjusted returns, applying cash-flow-based methods to form a replicating portfolio that mimics their risk profiles.
+Accounting for both equity and debt factors, a typ- ical private debt fund produces insignificant abnormal returns to its investors.
+However, gross-of-fee abnormal returns are positive, and using only debt benchmarks also leads to positive abnormal returns, as funds contain equity risks.
+The rates at which private debt funds lend appear high enough to offset funds’ fees and risks but do not exceed both fees and investors’ required rates of return.

 Abstract: How different is the cost of capital when banks finance a loan compared to the rate required by direct household investors?
 This paper quantifies this difference by estimating the prices both investors would be willing to pay for an identical set of loan cash flows when markets are segmented and households are subject to idiosyncratic consumption shocks.
 Using recently developed methods from the private equity literature, I find that banks are willing to pay 70% more than households for the same loans, which equates to a 2% pp lower cost of capital for banks.
 This difference in cost of capital arises because loans are more ‘diversifiable’ in the bank’s portfolio than they are in a household’s portfolio, which is subject to idiosyncratic consumption shocks.
 Additionally, this cost of capital advantage increases when banks lend to riskier firms and possess a larger deposit base.
 Overall, these findings corroborate classic theories of bank risk-sharing, in which banks invest on behalf of risk-averse households in an effectively more risk-tolerant fashion, providing a lower cost of finance.